THE STORY OF CABEL T-B RECORDING

 on a 60 minute tape, which was filled completely.
 The firsts and

-lasts include: first Cabel T-B recording about a single "character" (there
+lasts include: first Cabel T-B recording dedicated to a single Cabel T-B

-The appearances which were not included in the official 1989 release of
+were not included in the official 1989 release of this production were

-this production were from "On Location 4 the sequel", "Halloween Special",
+from "On Location 4 the sequel", "Halloween Special", "Extended session

 Overall, this recording was just